Warm Weather Footwear Tips for Bunion Patients

 While women generally enjoy a wonderful variety of stylish footwear choices, including stylish sandals and flip-flops, the unfortunate truth is that these choices do not usually account for the needs of women with bunions.
 In fact, many of the most stylish shoes designed for women merely exacerbate the problem.
 For women who choose to wear sandals during warm weather, this is especially true because most sandals and flip-flops provide no arch support whatsoever.

 Orthotic sandals for women have come a long way in recent years, providing excellent support and relief from bunion pain while also being quite stylish.
-We have found, and our patients agree, that Orthaheel sandals provide excellent arch support, and they are available in a variety of styles.
+We have found that the arch support in Vionic Sandals does a great job of transferring pressure off of a painful bunion.

 To see more styles, please visit the Foot and Ankle Store for Vionic Sandals for Women.